nkonev/blog/readme.md

 ./mvnw -P frontend generate-resources
 ```

-Q: How to build ulll jar (with static) ?
+Q: How to build full jar (with static) ?

 A:
 ```bash
 ./mvnw -P frontend clean package